Merkel, in anxious Lisbon, hails austerity drive

 Passos Coelho is anxious to mark out Portugal's differences from troubled debtor Greece.
 He is clearly pleased Merkel and German business leaders have hailed Portugal as model for the kind of deficit cuts and economic reforms they see as necessary to restore investment, revive growth and repay creditors.

-While encouraging the Lisbon government to stick with its programme in the face of opposition, Merkel may also hope her visit can reassure Germans, who will vote next year, that the billions they grudgingly lent are being well used.
+While encouraging the Lisbon government to stick with its program in the face of opposition, Merkel may also hope her visit can reassure Germans, who will vote next year, that the billions they grudgingly lent are being well used.

-"The programme is being fulfilled by Portugal in an excellent way," she said at the coastal fortress where she and Passos Coelho had lunch.
+"The program is being fulfilled by Portugal in an excellent way," she said at the coastal fortress where she and Passos Coelho had lunch.
 "I sense a great sense of determination here in Portugal to overcome this difficult phase."

 A general strike against austerity is set for Wednesday.

-The CGTP union, which is organising the strike, led a separate protest against Merkel and Portugal's lenders - the European Union and IMF - which started a quarterly bailout review of the economy on Monday.
+The CGTP union, which is organizing the strike, led a separate protest against Merkel and Portugal's lenders - the European Union and IMF - which started a quarterly bailout review of the economy on Monday.